Emergency medical services in Australia: Road ambulance

-Air ambulance
+Air medical retrieval and rescue

 Air ambulance service is accomplished in Australia by means of a variety of arrangements and providers.
 In New South Wales rescue helicopters are split into two districts with Westpac Rescue Helicopter Service and Toll Air Ambulance servicing the entire state.
 The Sydney-based Westpac Rescue Helicopter is solely used for search and rescue taskings.
 Some states, such as Queensland share air ambulance resources with other public agencies; in the case of Queensland, air ambulance services are primarily provided by Emergency Management Queensland (EMQ Helicopter Rescue) and a mixture of other providers such as LifeFlight Australia, RACQ CQ Rescue, RACQ Capricorn Helicopter Rescue, RACQ NQ Rescue and AGL Action Rescue Helicopter may fill service gaps.
 In other states, such as South Australia a mix of service providers, including other emergency services such as the police, continue to operate but medical crews are provided by MedStar, a government entity which provide doctors, nurses and flight paramedics to MAC Rescue (Helicopter) and RFDS (Fixed Wing).
 While helicopters provide good service in coastal areas with high population density, in the more sparsely settled interior, distances can be vast, and fixed-wing aircraft are the preferred mode of transport.
 In these cases, the statutory ambulance services often operate the aircraft, in cooperation with Australia's Royal Flying Doctor Service.

 First responders

 There are a number of different first responders in Australia that supplement ambulance services.
-First responders provide a rapid response to the scene but do not transport patients.
+First responders provide a rapid response to the scene but do not transport patients, and comprises volunteer and statutory services.